lyuzizheng/lzz-blog/content/about.md

 - *should actively practise code of conduct*
 - *should be excited about new technologies and welcome changes*

-*I hope to become a good software engineer that contritbuts to exciting products that do good to societies.*
+*I hope to become a good software engineer.*
+*And I can build exciting products that do good to societies.*

 ## Education and Experiences